 Adult should take 12-24 ml of this medicine and children above the age of 12 can be given half of the adult dosage.
 It is an Arishtha and should be taken after mixing with an equal amount of water.
 It can be taken one or twice a day.

-This is herbal medicine and does not contain any harmful ingredient.
-Therefore it can be taken for longer duration.
+This is a herbal medicine and does not contain any harmful ingredient.
+Therefore it can be taken for a longer duration.

 In the case of hyperacidity, take this medicine along with Ayurvedic medicines having cooling ad antacid properties such as Moti Pishti and Praval Pishthi.
 Amla Indian Gooseberry juice or powder is also excellent herbal adjuvant for hyperacidity and ulcers.